 The Company uses the two-class method to compute net loss per share because the Company has issued securities, other than common stock, that contractually entitle the holders to participate in dividends and earnings of the Company.
+The two-class method requires earnings for the period to be allocated between common stock and participating securities based upon their respective rights to receive distributed and undistributed earnings.
+Holders of each series of the Company's convertible preferred stock were entitled to participate in dividends, when and if declared by the board of directors, that were made to common stockholders, and as a result were considered participating securities.

 Under the two-class method, for periods with net income, basic net income per common share is computed by dividing the net income attributable to common stockholders by the weighted average number of shares of common stock outstanding during the period.
 Net income attributable to common stockholders is computed by subtracting from net income the portion of current year earnings that the participating securities would have been entitled to receive pursuant to their dividend rights had all of the year's earnings been distributed.
 No such adjustment to earnings is made during periods with a net loss, as the holders of the participating securities have no obligation to fund losses.
 Diluted net loss per common share is computed under the two-class method by using the weighted average number of shares of common stock outstanding, plus, for periods with net income attributable to common stockholders, the potential dilutive effects of stock options and warrants.
 In addition, the Company analyzes the potential dilutive effect of the outstanding participating securities when calculating diluted earnings per share.
-Under the "treasury stock" method, it is assumed that the warrants and options were exercised at the beginning of the period.
+Under the "treasury stock" method, it is assumed that the warrants and options were exercised at the beginning of the period and that the funds obtained from the exercise were used to reacquire the Company's common stock at the average market price for the period and includes those securities when they are dilutive.
 Under the "if-converted" method, it is assumed that the outstanding participating securities convert into common stock at the beginning of the period.
-The Company reports the more dilutive of the approaches as its diluted net income per share during the period.
+The Company reports the more dilutive of the approaches as its diluted net income or net loss per share during the period.